2026 Festival Archive

 Kat Hand served as interim Festival Coordinator and helped guide logistics and process design.
 Ema Mareckova, whose internship was sponsored by United Way of Mid Coast Maine, supported digital engagement and social media.

 Yes.
-Admission is free for the public, and the Festival is designed to be welcoming to families, students, and neighbors across the community.
+Admission was free for the public, and the event was designed to be welcoming to families, students, and neighbors across the community.

-The Festival is rain or shine.
-Activities are planned across indoor and outdoor spaces at Harriet Beecher Stowe Elementary School.
+The Festival was planned as a rain-or-shine event, with activities arranged across indoor and outdoor spaces at Harriet Beecher Stowe Elementary School.

-Where do I find the schedule and directions?
+Where can I find the 2026 schedule and directions?

-Use the Festival Program for the schedule, exhibitor listings, and the Getting There section with directions, transportation, and accessibility notes.
+Use the Festival Program archive for the schedule, exhibitor listings, and Getting There details including transportation and accessibility notes.

 Who presents the Festival?